leorod90/pivot_c17_web/project-1/README.md

 https://github.com/leorod90/c17_travel_project

 ## instructions
--ALWAYS PULL FROM "main" BEFORE STARTING
+-ALWAYS PULL FROM "main+" BEFORE STARTING
 -MAKE SURE YOU ARE ON YOU OWN BRANCH
 -in the project-1 folder there are 2 images
 -try your best to replicate the images